Appdynamics/voltdb-monitoring-extension/README.md

 ###Steps to secure VoltDB with username and password
 1. Create Role in VoltDB

-  ...To create a role user has to execute the below query </br>
+  ...To create a role user has to execute the below query..
-  ...CREATE ROLE admin WITH sysproc,adhoc,DEFAULTPROC; </br>
+  ...CREATE ROLE admin WITH sysproc,adhoc,DEFAULTPROC;..
-  ...The above query createa role with admin with sysproc, adhoc and DEFAULTPROC permissions. </br>
+  ...The above query createa role with admin with sysproc, adhoc and DEFAULTPROC permissions.
 2. In the deployment.xml add the following lines
   ~~~~
   <security enabled="true"/>